Skip to content

 Ease Into Shots

-Set first and last keyframes to 'Ease In-Out' easing.
+Set first and last keyframes to 'Ease In-Out'.
 A camera that starts and stops at full speed feels robotic — ease curves give it weight.

 Cinematic Mode